mstwutao/mstwutao.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
       text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years, spanning from computer vision, natural language processing to biomedical applications.
+Here are a selection of projects that I have worked on recently, spanning from computer vision, natural language processing to biomedical applications.
       filters:
         folders:
           - project